SEVINTINE7/Backend-APIs-For-Ecommerce-With-SpringBoot-3-Microservices/README.md

-# Spring Boot Microservices Project for an E-commerce backend with secured authentication
+# Spring Boot Microservices Project for an E-commerce Backend with Secured Authentication

 ## Project Overview